Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Extended Relations to Other Methods

-We point out that kernel PCA \cite{scholkopf1998nonlinear} is inherently related to cluster analysis, and can be incorporated into SSR.
-The underlying reason is very simple: PCA constitutes a part of SSR; and kernel PCA can be seen as a normal PCA, with original data replaced by high-dimensional features.
+First, we will show that kernel PCA (KPCA) \cite{scholkopf1998nonlinear} can be incorporated into the framework of SSR.
+The underlying reason is simple: PCA constitutes a part of SSR framework, and KPCA can be seen as a PCA, with original data replaced by high-dimensional features.
+Next, the relation is extended to manifold learning, including multidimensional scaling (MDS) \cite{cox2001multidimensional}, Isomap \cite{tenenbaum2000global}, and locally linear embedding (LLE) \cite{roweis2000nonlinear}.

-It can be shown that there is a sparse representation for kernel PCA similar to that of PCA (see (\ref{equ:original X=RH})): $ =RH$, where $V_{1:r-1}$ are the eigenvectors of kernel PCA.
-It means that the eigenvectors of kernel PCA are rotated noisy indicator vectors.
-So kernel PCA is inherently related to cluster analysis.
-And this explains why the principal components of kernel PCA, when projected to two dimensions for visualization, frequently exhibits a triangle shape (see e.g. \cite{saul2006spectral}, and compare with the leftmost figures in Figure~\ref{fig:eigenvector_points}).